marcglasberg/asyncredux.com/flutter/testing/dispatch-wait-and-expect.md

 Please check each method's documentation for more details, and in special if the parameter's default for each of them is true or false.
-Also check their return values: When the methods do not complete immediately, they may return more information, like for example, a reference to the dispatched action that triggered the condition, just in case you need to check the action's type or status.
+Also check their return values: When the methods do not complete immediately, they may return more information, like for example, a reference to the dispatched action that triggered the condition, just in case you need to check the action type or status.

 # Timeout